jiqunl/me/index.md

 [[Twitter](https://twitter.com/JiqunL)]

-**[*Note to Perspective Students:*]** I am actively looking for self-motivated research and visiting students to join my Human-Computer Interaction and Recommendation group at OU and work on interesting cutting-edge problems in information retrieval and intelligent systems.
+**[*Note to Perspective Students:*]** I am actively looking for self-motivated research and visiting students to join my Human-Computer Interaction and Recommendation group at OU and work on interesting cutting-edge problems in LLM design and evaluation, information retrieval and intelligent systems.
 Research opportunities are available at both undergraduate and graduate levels.
 I am especially interested in students with **any** of the following backgrounds and research interests:
 - Human-Computer Interaction, Interactive Information Retrieval/Recommendation, UX Design/Research, Cognitive Psychology or Experimental Economics using quantitative or qualitative methods (or both);
-- Machine Learning, Natural Language Processing (NLP), and Generative Artificial Intelligence (AI).
+- Machine Learning (ML) and Natural Language Processing (NLP).
+- Large Language Model (LLM) development and evaluation; Generative Artificial Intelligence (GenAI).
 - Societal Impacts of Intelligent Information Systems, especially in healthcare and lifelong learning; Social and Community Informatics.

 If you are interested, please email me at (jiqunliu@ou.edu) with your CV and a brief description of your previous research experiences & current research interests.